 Note: “Academic Unit” roles: usually refers to work led by appointed fellowships coordinator of the Academic Unit.

-- Student brings printed completed application copies in-person to Academic Unit (# of copies required determined by Academic Unit)
+- Submit printed completed original application with transcript along with copies, in-person, to Academic Unit (# of copies required determined by Academic Unit)

 - SSHRC online Resource Centre